 IV.
-ENERGY EFFICIENCY CERTIFICATION
+ENERGY STAR CERTIFICATION

-New construction projects must meet the standards and requirements of the North Carolina Model Energy Code as verified by an independent, third-party expert who assists with project design, verify construction quality, and tests completed units.
+New construction projects must achieve ENERGY STAR Multifamily New Construction Program certification as verified by an independent, third party expert who assists with project design, verifies construction quality, and tests completed units.
 Adaptive re-use and rehabilitation projects must comply to the extent doing so is economically feasible and as allowed by historic preservation rules.
-The following must be part of the certification: